mohammed-falil/NEWS-AI/README.md

                 4.Entertainment News

 Summarization of the news is also attached with it.
-The training of the model is done using the bbc.rar(extract it ) .
+The training of the model is done using the bbc-fulltext.rar(extract it ) .
-Enter the extracted path of the bbc.rar into the path and run it.
+Enter the extracted path of the bbc-fulltext.rar into the path and run it.